rmartin-sc/java-basics/README.md

 }
 ```

-**Notes:**
-- Every Java code file must have a 'class' with the same name as the file (here, `Main.java` contains a class named `Main`).
-    - **NOTE:** This file/class can have any name, it does *not* have to be called 'Main', it only matters that the file name and the class name are the same.
-- Convention is to capitalize class names (use `class Foo`, not `class foo`)
-- All code in the class is contained within curly braces.
-- Every Java application must have at least one class with a static method named `main`.
-This is where Java will begin executing code when the program is run.
-- The `main` function must...
-    - be `public` (can be called from outside the Main class)
-    - be `static` (can be called on the class directly)
-    - have a `void` return type (returns nothing)
-    - accept as its only parameter an array (similar to a Python list) of Strings (`String[]`)

 ### Compiling and Running a Java Code File
 To run a Java program, you must first **compile** it to bytecode using the `javac` command.